alukosdev/ccsp/guidance/owasp-top-10.md

 ## Web Application Security Risks

+!!!
+To address these risks, organizations must have an application risk management program in place.
+Implementation of an application risk management program addresses not only vulnerabilities but also all risks associated with applications.
+!!!

 ==- Broken Access Control
 <span id="rev1"></span>Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user's limits.[[¹]](#ref1)